Skip to Main Content

 How Damage Location Helps Identify Fault

-• Point of impact to identify the first contact and show which vehicle was hit
+• Point of impact identifies where the first contact occurred and which vehicle was struck, establishing the direction of the crash.

 Legal and Insurance Implications of Damage Patterns